 On the morning of the 16th, my surgical drain was removed.
 Others who have reported this describe it as a weird feeling.
 Yup, that's about it.
 It doesn't hurt at all...just weird for about 3 seconds, then it's out.

 Oh, I forgot to mention the stockings.
-As part of the defence against DVT, special stockings are worn for 4 weeks after the operation.
+As part of the defense against DVT, special stockings are worn for 4 weeks after the operation.
 These are not sexy at all, but then I'm not feeling particularly sexy either, so that's all right.
 Also an injection of anti-clotting agents via self-administered injection.
 This was much easier that I thought, if I have to move onto Caverject for ED, I don't think I'll have any problems there.

 Felt OK Wednesday day, but the pain got a bit worse in the afternoon, so I was offered another night , which I took, as I was feeling weak.
 The main source of discomfort (for that's what it is) is the actual wound sites (I have six spread out across my abdomen) and gas.
 When you are subjected to da Vinci surgery, your abdomen is pumped up with carbon dioxide to give working space and I believe also to reduce bleeding by providing back-pressure against the internal blood pressure.
 Unfortunately, some remains after the operation, and boy, is it uncomfortable!
 But it gradually dissipates, exercise being useful here.
 By that, I mean walking, in my case, a very definite old man's shuffle.
 'Baby steps, baby steps' I muttered to myself as I walked up and down the corridors.
 The actual site where the prostate was appears to be without pain, though the area behind my testicles (the perineum, apparently) is slightly tender.
 Put it this way, I would not like to ride any bike just yet.